Chuck Woolery

 Charles Herbert Woolery (March 16, 1941 – November 23, 2024) was an American television host, actor, and musician.
 He had long-running tenures hosting several game shows.
 Woolery was the original host of the original daytime Wheel of Fortune from 1975 until 1981, when he was replaced by Pat Sajak.

 After leaving Wheel of Fortune, Woolery hosted a number of other game shows including Love Connection (1983–1994), Scrabble (1984–1990, 1993), Greed (1999–2000), and Lingo (2002–2007).
 Woolery's musical career includes several advertising jingles, a top-40 pop hit with the psychedelic pop duo The Avant-Garde, and a number of country music releases.
 In the 2010s, Woolery also hosted a political podcasting series.

 Early life

 Charles Herbert Woolery was born in Ashland, Kentucky, on March 16, 1941, the son of Katherine, a homemaker, and Dan Woolery, who owned a fountain supplies company.

-After high school, Woolery served two years in the U.S. Navy, aboard the USS Enterprise (CVN-65).
+Woolery attended University of Kentucky for two years prior to joining the Navy.
+Woolery served two years in the U.S. Navy, aboard the USS Enterprise (CVN-65).
+After his Navy service he attended Morehead State University.

 In 1963, Woolery worked as a wine consultant for Wasserstrom Wine and Import Company in Columbus, Ohio.